-Most cases involve claims of negligence.
+As a seasoned Connecticut hospital malpractice attorney can explain, most cases involve claims of negligence.
 In these cases, the plaintiff has the burden to prove various factors.
 First, they must show that the hospital owed the plaintiff a duty of care (that is, that the plaintiff was a patient), and that the hospital breached that duty of care.
 Further, they must prove that the plaintiff suffered an injury that could result in compensation, and that the injury was caused by the hospital’s negligent conduct.

 Expert testimony is critical in hospital malpractice cases as the medical issues involved are typically complicated, meaning that an unbiased expert witness is an invaluable asset.
 An expert witness will be needed to establish the following:

 The “standard of care” is the scope and nature of the duty owed by the doctor or hospital to the patient.
 A physician has “a duty to use that degree of care and skill which is expected of a reasonably competent practitioner in the same class to which he belongs, acting in the same or similar circumstances.”
 How that standard is judged on an individual level depends on a few factors, including the geographical location of the defendant, the medical school of thought to which the defendant belongs, and the specialty (if any) the defendant practices.

 Malpractice can occur in many ways, and can be caused by any number of people, such as paramedics, nurses, radiologists, pathologists, and surgeons.
 The following are some examples of hospital malpractice: